 Categorize characters (such as Montagues and Capulets in Romeo and Juliet); Axis versus Allied powers during WWII; countries and continents.
 Whatever best fits your curriculum.

 Interested in creating your own escape rooms?
 Subscribe to the newsletter and grab your FREE Escape Room Tookit.

-Ready to try escape rooms in your classroom?
-Check out these done for you escape rooms, including the best selling “The Most Dangerous Game” and Animal Farm Escape Rooms.
+Ready to try escape rooms in the classroom?
+Check out these done-for-you escape rooms, including the best-selling “The Most Dangerous Game” and Animal Farm Escape Rooms.